mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 We will also recommend further reading on useful topics like sexual activity, diet and exercise.

 ### How To Use This Guide
-You should read this guide completely at least once including any additional resources included at the back of the guide -  then use refer to the guide as your treatment progresses.
+You should read this guide completely at least once including any additional resources included at the back of the guide -  then refer to the guide as your treatment progresses.

 As you read through the guide make a note of any questions that come to mind.
 A member of your healthcare team will answer your questions when you see them next.

 ### Language Used In This Guide
 We've done our best to keep the amount of medical terms in this guide to a minimum, however there are some words that we need you to understand so that you can participate fully in your treatment.
-With this in mind, we're prepared a glossary of useful terms at the back of this guide.
+With this in mind, we've prepared a glossary of useful terms at the back of this guide.

 ### We Need Your Help
 We are always improving the information we provide to patients and their families/friends.
 If you get to the end of this guide and can think of ways it could be improved (maybe there's something that was missing, or wasn't completely clear), please e-mail us at patiented@mskcc.org and we'll incorporate your feedback into the next version.